15 Hill Stations In East India For A Getaway In Nature’s Lap

 Photo: Joy Amed / Unsplash

 Darjeeling is one of the best hill stations in East India.
 It is famous for its tea gardens, British-era buildings, and clear views of Kanchenjunga.
 Many tourists visit this place to experience the Darjeeling Himalayan Railway, a UNESCO World Heritage site.
 There are many monasteries, temples, and markets in Darjeeling.
 The local food, influenced by Tibetan and Nepali flavours, is popular among visitors.
 Walking around the Mall Road, visitors can see shops selling woollen clothes, souvenirs, and handmade items.
-The weather is pleasant throughout the year, but March to May and October to December are the best months to visit.
+The best time to visit Darjeeling is autumn and winter from October to February when the weather is pleasant.

 Major Attractions: Rock Gardens, Tiger Hill, Batasia Loop, Japanese Peace Pagoda